Mozambican Civil War: Foreign support and intervention

 Malawi had a complicated relationship with both FRELIMO and RENAMO.
-During the mid-1980s, FRELIMO repeatedly accused Malawian president Hastings Banda of providing sanctuary for RENAMO insurgents.
-Mozambican security forces occasionally carried out raids into Malawi to strike at suspected RENAMO base camps in that country, a practice which brought them into direct confrontation with the Malawian Defence Force.
-In 1986, Malawi bowed to Mozambican pressure and expelled 12,000 RENAMO insurgents.
-Banda explicitly turned against RENAMO after the disgruntled insurgents began targeting a vital rail line which linked Blantyre to Mozambican ports on the Indian Ocean coast.
-Beginning in April 1987 the Malawian government deployed troops into Mozambique to defend the rail line, where they were involved in a number of engagements with RENAMO.
+During the mid-1980s, FRELIMO repeatedly accused Malawian president Hastings Banda of providing sanctuary to RENAMO insurgents.
+Mozambican security forces occasionally carried out raids into Malawi to strike at suspected RENAMO bases, a practice which brought them into direct conflict with the Malawian Defence Force.
+In 1986, Malawi, under Mozambican pressure, expelled 12,000 RENAMO insurgents.
+Banda explicitly turned against RENAMO after disgruntled RENAMO insurgents began targeting a vital rail line which linked Blantyre to Mozambican ports on the Indian Ocean.
+Beginning in April 1987 the Malawian government deployed troops into Mozambique to defend the rail line, where they became involved in a number of military engagements with RENAMO.

 After 1980, South Africa became RENAMO's main supporter.
 The FRELIMO government, led by President Machel, was economically devastated by the war and sought to end the conflict and continue the development of Mozambique.
 Even the military and diplomatic support with the socialist bloc could not alleviate the nation's economic misery and famine as a result of the war.
 After negotiations, a reluctant Machel signed a non-aggression pact with South Africa, known as the Nkomati Accord.
-In return, Pretoria promised to stop assistance to the MNR in exchange for FRELIMO's commitment to prevent the ANC from using Mozambique as a sanctuary to pursue its campaign to overthrow white minority rule in South Africa.
-Following a May 1983 car bombing in Pretoria, the South Africans bombed the capital, declaring they had killed 41 'ANC Terrorists' while in actuality killing three workers at a jam factory in Maputo.
-With the economy in shambles, Machel was forced to scale back some of the more ambitious socialist policies; in a visit to Western Europe that same month, Machel signed military and economic agreements with Portugal, France, and the UK.
-Collective and state agricultural programs were also scaled back, prompting concerns from the socialist bloc that Mozambique was "moving straight and naively into the mouth of the evil capitalist wolf".
-The volume of direct South African government support for RENAMO diminished slightly after Nkomati Accord, but documents discovered during the capture of RENAMO headquarters at Gorongosa in central Mozambique in August 1985 revealed that the South African Army had continued and extended its already extensive logistical, communication and military support for RENAMO.
-FRELIMO, meanwhile, fully honoured its side of the deal to expel violent ANC members from its territory and to downgrade the ANC's presence in the south of the country.
+In return, Pretoria promised to stop assistance to RENAMO in exchange for FRELIMO's commitment to prevent the ANC from using Mozambique as a sanctuary to pursue its campaign to end white minority rule in South Africa.
+Following a May 1983 car bombing in Pretoria by the ANC, South Africa bombed the capital, declaring they had killed 41 ANC members.
+With the economy in shambles, Machel was forced to scale back some of his more ambitious socialist policies; in a visit to Western Europe that same month, Machel signed military and economic agreements with Portugal, France, and the UK.
+Collective and state agricultural programs were also scaled back, prompting concerns from the socialist bloc that Mozambique was moving towards capitalism.
+The volume of South African government support for RENAMO reduced after Nkomati Accord, but documents discovered during the capture of RENAMO headquarters at Gorongosa in central Mozambique in August 1985 revealed that South Africa had continued and extended its already extensive logistical, communication and military support for RENAMO.
+FRELIMO, meanwhile, honoured its side of the deal to expel militant ANC members from its territory and to downgrade the ANC's presence in the south of the country.

+The United States was not involved in the conflict.